fsi-hack4autism/hackathon-2025/README.md

 ## Planning Team Roles
-We often get asked "how can I participate" and have therefore outlined a list of roles and their responsiblities.
+We often get asked "how can I participate" and have therefore outlined a list of roles and their responsibilities.

 ### Training Lead:
 Curate resources and organize sessions in order to equip participants with the knowledge needed to prepare for the hackathon.